good to your records + sounds great + sticks in the groove

 With good internet connection & quality headphones you might get an impression (the details in the treble!)

 Club dj’s know the problem concerning vinyl (or better the turntables & dj booths) can produce bass feedback at loud volumes, especially since most sound engineers in clubs have lost their knowledge about turntable setup and maintenance.
-So, one of the most important: Nagaoka’s feedback sensitivity seems to be better than all the mentioned cartridges!
-Remember it is always depending on the material and built of the dj booth, the shape of the venue, where the subwoofers are placed, how worn the tonearm fixation is … and maybe a dozend other details, so this cannot be a general result, but I have used them Nagaoka’s in maybe a dozend different situations by now and it is an über-positive impression so far.
+So, one of the most important: Nagaoka’s feedback behavior is better than all the mentioned cartridges!
+I claim that after months of experience now.
+Remember it is always depending on the material and built of the dj booth, the shape of the venue, where the sub-woofers are placed, how worn the tonearm fixation is … and lots of other details, so this cannot be a general result, but I have used them Nagaoka’s in maybe a dozen different situations by now and it is an über-positive impression so far.

 Output volume is “average” (5mV) equal as the notorious in-house Ortofon OM Pro S (6mV) but not as loud as Shure M44 (9,5 mV), Ortofon Nightclub (9,5 mV), Ortofon Q-Bert (11mV) or, the loudest, Stanton 890 (12mV).
 This can lead to quite different volume-levels when you combine Serato / CD or other media in your dj set but actually that does not matter at all as long as you know what a gain knob does, but actually sharing the booth along with other dj’s who set everything to the max: it might cause a problem.

 Also not perfect is the fact that you don’t see the needle tip very good.
 This will take you maybe one or two extra revolutions of back-spinning while cueing each record.

-Availability: you should get replacement forever since Nagaoka’s main business is replacement needles for all kinds of discontinued cratridges.
+Availability: you should get replacement forever since Nagaoka’s main business is replacement needles for all kinds of discontinued cartridges.